MakabakaDoudou/Libarary/Libarary/readme.txt

 Git is a distributed control system.
-Git is free software.
+Git is free distributed under the GPL.
-This is a beta version.